 Other largest industries include:

-In Slovakia, regional investment incentives can be granted to SMEs, large companies, new or existing investors.
+Regional investment incentives can be granted to SMEs, large companies, new or existing investors doing business in Slovakia.
 Besides, research and development super-deductions or preferential tax regimes are among other support mechanisms.

 In general, there are four categories of projects that can be supported by the investment incentives: